Podcast: Play in new window | Download

 It encourages you to build boundaries with relationships.

-The space and time to experiment with a variety of values that feel like they genuinely reflect who I am encourages me to be aligned with authentic relationships that genuinely reflect who I am too.
+The space and time to experiment with a variety of values that feel like they genuinely reflect who I am encourage me to be aligned with authentic relationships that genuinely reflect who I am too.

 Are the relationships that are surrounding me and my family consistent or aligned with who we are?